-ii) Transactions between the Trust and the Company and its subsidiaries (including the responsible entity of the Trust)
+iii) Transactions between the Trust and the Company and its subsidiaries (including the responsible entity of the Trust)

-Cromwell Property Securities Limited ("CPS"), a wholly owned subsidiary of Cromwell Corporation Limited ("CCL") acts as responsible entity for the Trust.
+Cromwell Property Securities Limited (CPS), a wholly owned subsidiary of Cromwell Corporation Limited (CCL) acts as responsible entity for the Trust.
 For accounting purposes the Trust is considered to be controlled by CCL.
 CCL and its subsidiaries provide a range of services to the Trust.
 A subsidiary of CCL rents commercial property space in a property owned by the Trust.
 All transactions are performed on normal commercial terms.

-The Trust made the following payments to and received income from CCL and its subsidiaries:
+The Trust made the following payments to and received income from CCL and its su

-Tru ust
+Tru st

 2021 2020

 \$M \$M

 Paid / payable by the Trust to the Company and its subsidiaries:

 Development fees - 32.0

 Fund management fees 20.0 18.8

 Property management fees 6.3 6.4

 Leasing fees 0.6 2.7

 Project management fees 0.7 0.3

-Accounting fees 1.0 0.8
+Accounting fees 1.0 3.0

 Received / receivable by the Trust from the Company and its subsidiaries:

 Interest 2.2 4.2

 Rent and recoverable outgoings 2.2 2.7

 Balances outstanding at year-end with the Company and its subsidiaries:

 Aggregate amounts payable 0.7 2.9

-Aggregate amounts receivable 74.6 98.3
+Aggregate amounts payable Aggregate amounts receivable The amount receivable from the Company and its subsidiaries includes loans of \$74 74.6 98.3

+Aggregate amounts payable 74.6 98.3